City-of-Helsinki/drupal-module-helfi-api-base/documentation/api-accounts.md

-# API account mapper
+# API user manager

-Allows API accounts to be created from an environment variable.
-The accounts are processed by `drush helfi:post-deploy` command during the deployment.
+Allows API user credentials to be specified in an environment variable.

+This can be used to ensure that API users always retain the same credentials, i.e. it creates any missing accounts and then force resets the password.

 ## Mapping accounts